SENSOR FUSION for ADAS,

 Strategies for sensor fusion:

 Performing late fusion allows for interoperable solutions while early fusion gives AI richer data for predictions.
 Leveraging the complementary strengths of different strategies gives us the key advantage.
-The modern approach to sensor fusion involves the time and space synchronization of all onboard sensors before feeding synchronized data to the neural network for predictions.
+The modern approach involves time and space synchronization of all onboard sensors before feeding synchronized data to the neural network for predictions.
 A possible scenario includes recording road data from multiple sensors for road tracking, object detection and classification, movement prediction, etc. This data is then used for AI training or Software-In-the-Loop (SIL) testing of real-time algorithm that receives just a limited piece of information (e.g. camera and maps).

 Project Example of Sensor Fusion Design for Automated Guided Vehicles